gwijthoff/paleoarchaeology/sof_talk_old.md

 The idea is to produce a history what is more or less a *genre* of technology that includes both actual tools you can hold in your hand and perform certain actions with (we can look around this room right now, or root through our pockets, and come up with some tools that we understand to be gadgets), but this genre includes fictional devices as well:  the word can serve as a kind of placeholder for a tool that hasn't been invented yet, or is entirely fantastic.
 The gadget is an object that lives a curiously double life as both a functional and a fictional device.

+* * *

+so, important for me here is the history of science fiction, and the ways that literary authors have narrativized technologies, but also the flip-side of this equation, moments of so-called "science fictionality" in everyday life -- when something becomes so new or foreign you lack the ability to contextualize what's happening.

+* * *

 This is exciting to me precisely because media studies, a field whose domain is supposed to be the intersections of technology and cultural form, has proven pretty clumsy when it comes to articulating a relationship between these two elements that isn't entirely deterministic:  Poetry *reacts* to the new experiences of speed in technological modernity rather than producing new experiences in its own right; game designers build levels based on the affordances and limitations of the platforms they're designing for, rather than pushing engineers to rethink those platforms and interfaces.

 In this talk, I'll basically be working through some methodological groundwork for the project as a whole.